-- Improve bylaw requirements for trees being retained during construction. - Additional requirements will increase staff workloads to process permits, conduct inspections, consultations, and provide bylaw compliance - This could result in future requests for additional staff.
+- Improve bylaw requirements for trees being retained during construction. - Additional requirements will increase staff workloads to process permits, conduct inspections, consultations, and provide bylaw compliance

 Improving Tree Management Practice

 - Get planting! - Canopy Study will identify areas in need reforestation.
 Increasing our tree planting capacity will require creative tree planting programs and the capacity to plant, monitor and maintain trees in public and private areas. - Switch from a policy of reactive tree maintenance to proactive.
 Implementing a scheduled work management system. - Regularly re-evaluate our progress from our baseline data and update our goals to address our needs. - Achieving this will require an increase in staffing levels